VCityTeam/UD-Viz-Template/Readme.md

   *Quick note: although `node` and `shared` npm packages could be used without requiring their bundling, we still bundle them with webpack on robustness purposes (testing the imports, name resolution...)*.

-To get an overall understanding of how your application works we will explain what the `npm run debug` command (the first command you run to start your demo) does step by step.
+**Unscramble the `npm run debug` command**

-**Unscrambling the command**
+To get an overall understanding of how your application is launched, let us explain step by step what the `npm run debug` command (the first command you run to start your demo) does:

 > dotenv -e .env -- cross-env NODE_ENV=development nodemon --trace-warnings --verbose --watch ./packages/shared/src --watch ./packages/browser/src --watch ./packages/browser/style.css --watch ./packages/node/src  --delay 2500ms -e js,css,html ./bin/debug.js